sudheerj/reactjs-interview-questions/README.md

      You need to follow two rules in order to use hooks,

-     1. **Call Hooks only at the top level of your react functions:** You shouldn’t call Hooks inside loops, conditions, or nested functions.
-This will ensure that Hooks are called in the same order each time a component renders and it preserves the state of Hooks between multiple useState and useEffect calls.
+     1. **Call Hooks only at the top level of your react functions:** You should always use hooks at the top level of react function before any early returns. i.e, You shouldn’t call Hooks inside loops, conditions, or nested functions.
+This will ensure that Hooks are called in the same order each time a component renders and it preserves the state of Hooks between multiple re-renders due to useState and useEffect calls.
-     2. **Call Hooks from React Functions only:** You shouldn’t call Hooks from regular JavaScript functions.
+     2. **Call Hooks from React Functions only:** You shouldn’t call Hooks from regular JavaScript functions or class components.
 Instead, you should call them from either function components or custom hooks.

-     The eslint plugin named **eslint-plugin-react-hooks** can be used to enforce these two rules.

 **[⬆ Back to Top](#table-of-contents)**

 228. ### How to ensure hooks followed the rules in your project?
-     React team released an ESLint plugin called **eslint-plugin-react-hooks** that enforces these two rules.
+     React team released an ESLint plugin called **eslint-plugin-react-hooks** that enforces Hook's two rules.
+It is part of Hooks API.
 You can add this plugin to your project using the below command,
      ```javascript
-     npm install eslint-plugin-react-hooks@next
+     npm install eslint-plugin-react-hooks --save-dev
      ```
      And apply the below config in your ESLint config file,
      ```javascript